 What are common fees associated with title transfer?

-Common fees include administrative fees, title taxes, recording fees, notary fees, and title search fees.
-These costs can range widely based on your state and the property being transferred.
+Common fees include administrative, title taxes, recording, notary, and title search fees.
+These costs vary widely based on your state and the transferred property.

 How can I reduce title transfer costs?